Compatibility is Not in the Stars - Reveal Compatibility Through DISC

 Taking the DISC Profile as a couple can help increase your compatibility.

 Compatibility is complex:

 There are many facets to relationship harmony, and with so many variables in the compatibility mix, it makes you wonder how any two-different people can find love.
-Variables such as age, heredity, upbringing, race, socio-economic status, humor, education, activities, hobbies and world-view can make the mix either sweet or sour.
-And then there is political and religious criteria, whose weight you can’t easily ignore.
+Variables such as age, heredity, upbringing, race, socio-economic status, humor, education, activities, hobbies, and world-view can make the mix either sweet or sour.
+And then there are political and religious criteria, whose weight you can’t easily ignore.
 Even a seasoned chemist could not cook up the perfect love compatibility mix.
 And what about chemistry?
 Chemistry, that red herring, can just blow your scientific hypothesis to bits.
 All things can be wrong, but if there is chemistry it can magically work (at least for as long as the chemistry holds out).

 Compatibility is complex but it’s not in the stars: